 The word “Maundy” is derived from Latin “mandatum,” which means “commandment.”
 On Maundy Thursday (when we celebrate the institution of the Lord’s Supper), not only does Jesus command us to eat the bread and drink the wine in remembrance of him, he also offers us a new commandment: “that you love one another; even as I have loved you, that you also love one another.”
 (John 13:34, Revised Standard Version).

-In our tradition, The Lord’s Supper is one of two sacraments (the other being baptism).
-We consider them sacred because they are rituals that Jesus both participated in and commanded us to do.
+In my Reformed Christian tradition, The Lord’s Supper is one of two sacraments (the other being baptism).
+We consider both sacred because they are rituals that Jesus both participated in and commanded us to do.

 The Last Supper and the institution of our communion ritual ties us to our Old Testament roots.
 The whole reason that Jesus and his disciples were in that upper room to begin with was that it was Passover–the commemoration of the night that the angel of death “passed over” the house of every Israelite family in Egypt, but took the eldest son in every other household–including Pharaoh’s.
 It was the last plague and the last straw that caused Pharaoh to let the enslaved children of Israel go.

 As they remembered that story of captives freed, the disciples had no idea of the part they were going to play in a new kind of freedom that would be for all people in all places and in all times.
 Part of the power of Maundy Thursday is that the disciples didn’t realize what a powerful moment it was (or maybe they had an inkling, but couldn’t have known what was about to play out).